AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 Many traditional tools have become obsolete due to advancements in technology.
 Advancements.

 He was skeptical of the new policy's effectiveness, citing lack of evidence.
+The new framework for data protection is very strict.
+The lesson is designed to reinforce the concepts learned.